 "Our hypothesis is that those who can successfully navigate, even harness, the successive cycles of learning and maxing out that resemble the S-curve will thrive in this era of personal disruption." - Mendez Garcia / Johnston, HBR.

-In terms of my own, most recent, first hand experience of this, in March 2015 I entered into a period of intense personal disruption.
+In terms of my own experience of this, in March 2015 I entered into a period of intense personal disruption.
 I was leading a high profile project at work that involved 7 weeks of creative thinking, directing a distributed group based all over Europe, taking a new product from concept to launch and finding new ways of working with talented people from multiple disciplines.
-At the same time I started Seth Godin’s altMBA – a fantastic, immersive course for leaders based all over the globe.
+At the same time, I started Seth Godin's altMBA - a fantastic, immersive course for leaders based all over the globe.
 We delivered 14 projects in 4 weeks, we used tech like Zoom, WordPress and Slack to create, collaborate and ship and we threw ourselves into leveling-up in a process that I would describe as a kind of altitude training for the brain and the being.
-During this crazy month I became more aware of and researched further the concept of personal innovation or creating your own individual s-curve and grew utterly convinced that more people could benefit from understanding the possibilites.
-Of course at the same time I was going through multiple innovation or s-curves of my own and I found that applying this model helped me and the people around me when I talked to them about it.
+During this crazy month, I became more aware of and researched further the concept of self-innovation or creating your own individual innovation or s-curve.
+I grew utterly convinced that more people could benefit from understanding the possibilities.
+Of course, at the same time, I was going through multiple innovation or s-curves of my own and I found that applying this model helped me and the people around me when I talked to them about it.

 Have I got you interested?
 I'm hoping so.

 If you want to start your own journey then here are some ideas to set you on your way...

 Firstly, check out this post on goal setting.
 After all, you can't innovate yourself without knowing what you want to achieve.

 Or maybe check out my growing resources section.
 Here you'll find some inspiring books, interesting videos and a load of links to relevant brain food.